petisor/Optiver-Realized-Volatility-Prediction/README.md

 baseline is already hard to beat, because **volatility clusters in time**.
 The real work is engineering order-book features that add signal beyond it.

-> Built as a learning project: careful, honest evaluation over leaderboard chasing.
+> Built as a learning project.
-> All numbers below are on a **4-stock subset** (`stock_id` 0–3), the development
-> subset used throughout — enough to prove the pipeline is correct and honest.
+> All numbers below are on a **4-stock subset** (`stock_id` 0–3), the development subset used throughout enough to prove the pipeline is correct and honest.

 ---